EddyMedina/ELKproject/README.md

 Machines within the network can only be accessed by the Jump box.

-- _TODO: Which machine did you allow to access your ELK VM?
+Which machine did you allow to access your ELK VM?
 The Jump BoxAnsible container  IP 10.0.0.4

 A summary of the access policies in place can be found in the table below.